Marquinhos: 2018 World Cup and 2019 Copa América victory

 With Silva injured, Marquinhos captained Brazil for the first time on 10 October 2017 in a 3–0 win over Chile at Allianz Parque in his hometown.
 Brazil had already qualified for the 2018 FIFA World Cup and the result ended the continental champion opponents' hope of qualification.
 In May 2018 he was named in manager Tite's 23-man squad for the final tournament in Russia, alongside clubmates Silva and Neymar.
 He scored his first international goal on 11 September, in a 5–0 friendly win over El Salvador.

 In May 2019, Marquinhos was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
 In the semi-finals against Argentina on 2 July, Marquinhos was tasked with marking Lionel Messi while suffering from diarrhoea.
 He helped Brazil to a 2–0 victory over their rivals; he came off in second half for Miranda.
 On 7 July, Marquinhos started in Brazil's 3–1 win over Peru in the final at the Maracanã Stadium.

 On 9 October 2020, Marquinhos scored his first competitive goal for Brazil, heading the opener of a 5–0 win over Bolivia at Corinthians' ground, in 2022 FIFA World Cup qualification.
 The following month, he earned his 50th cap in another qualifier against Venezuela.

 2021 Copa América and 2022 World Cup

 On 14 June 2021, Marquinhos scored Brazil's opener in their first group stage match of the 2021 Copa América, a 3–0 win against Venezuela.
 On 10 July, he started in his nation's 1–0 defeat to rivals Argentina in the final.

 On 7 November 2022, Marquinhos was named in the squad for the 2022 FIFA World Cup.
 In Brazil's quarter-final against Croatia, Marquinhos was their fourth kicker in the penalty shootout after a 1–1 draw, hitting the goalpost and sealing Brazil's loss.

+2026 World Cup

+On 4 September 2025, Marquinhos featured in his 100th international match in a 3–0 victory over Chile during the 2026 FIFA World Cup qualification.